commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
-(~~The Dockerfile contains information on which GHC versions should be used.~~ You can modify it and push it to Github to trigger a build.
 The nightly branch is used for nightlies.
 For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts20 for lts-20.\*).)

-Update the `Win32` version in `build-constraints.yaml` under "GHC upper bounds".

 Note that when starting a new LTS major release, you'll need to modify `.github/workflows/image.yml` to add a new lts branch.

-Update `GHCVER` in `Dockerfile`.
-(This env var automatically gets passed to the scripts in `docker/`).

 Ensure that the [global-hints.yaml file](https://github.com/fpco/stackage-content/blob/master/stack/global-hints.yaml)